|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 Opdyke, Hiram Barney and John Hogeboom visited President Lincoln on January 16 to give advice on appointments.
 The meeting was recalled in a conversation between President Lincoln and aide John Hay in October 1863.
 Hay wrote in his diary: "I said Opdyke was expected here today & told the President the story of [John] Palmer and Opdyke.
 He went on and gave me the whole history of the visit they made to Springfield Barney Opdyke & Hogeboom — of the appointment of Barney — of the way Opdyke rode him — of his final protest."
 Hay said to the President: "Opdyke now was determined to have the Custom House cleaned out."
 The President replied: "He will have a good time doing it."4

 In December 1861 Opdyke was very narrowly elected mayor because of a split among Democratic factions.
+Incumbent Fernando Wood tried to paint Opdyke as an abolitionist.
+Opdyke tried to associate himself with the War effort.
 Historian Burton J. Hendrick wrote that the New York banker was elected mayor "largely by virtue of the political strength his associates had obtained from the Federal government," primarily in the Customs office.6 According to historian John William Leonard, Opdyke "was, during his administration, especially active in such measures as the municipality could initiate or aid, connected with the furtherance of the Union cause.
 Private benefactions and efforts continued along the same line.
 Mrs. Valentine Mott headed an association of ladies which opened, May 2, 1862, a Home for Sick and Wounded Soldiers in the building at Lexington Avenue and Fifty-first Street, which had recently been erected for an Infants' Home, the home giving accommodations for from four to five hundred soldiers.
-Mount St. Vincent, in Central Park, was another institution of the same kind."7
+Mount St. Vincent, in Central Park, was another institution of the same kind."7 Opdyke's power, however, was limited by Democratic control of the City Council.

 Opdyke's style clearly irritated Mr. Lincoln, however.
 In that October 1863, President Lincoln recalled a confrontation with Opdyke.
 It occurred after the December 1862 meetings in which Republican Senators attempted to get Mr. Lincoln to remove Secretary of State William H. Seward from the Cabinet: "When I had settled this important business at last with much labor & to entire satisfaction, into my room one day walked D.D.
 Field & George Opdyke and began a new attack upon me to force me to remove Seward.
 For once in my life I rather gave my temper the rein and I talked to those men pretty damned plainly.
 Opdyke may be right in being cool to me.
 I may have given him reason this morning."8 Another Hay diary entry seven weeks earlier reenforced the evidence of Opdyke's irritation: "George Opdyke called to say that though the President had treated him very cavalierly when he last visited him[,] he wanted to thank him for his recent admirable letter to the Springfield Convention."9

-Earlier that year, Mayor Opdyke had strongly supported the Lincoln Administration's draft policies in New York City.
-He played a central role in suppressing the Draft Riots of July 1863 — .
+Mayor Opdyke, who had strongly supported the Lincoln Administration's draft policies in New York City, played a central role in suppressing the Draft Riots of July 1863.
 He worked with the city police commission and federal government to put down the rebellion and to block any attempt at commutation.
 The Mayor also blocked bills passed by the City Council which would have exempted City draftees by paying their $330 fee to be exempted from the draft.

 Meanwhile, in the wake of the Republican National Convention in June, a feud had erupted in New York.
 Several Republican newspapers attacked Albany Evening Journal editor Thurlow Weed.
 The editor-politician launched a massive assault on his political opponents including Horace Greeley, Isaac Henderson, David Dudley Field and Opdyke.
 Weed biographer Glyndon van Deusen wrote: "The mayor, Weed averred, had sworn falsely that he had no interest in a gun factory destroyed in the New York draft riots of 1863, then had sat on a committee investigating the claim, and had profited by the ensuing $190,000 indemnity.
 Opdyke had made more money by secret partnerships in army cloth, blanket, clothing and gun contrasts 'than any fifty sharpers, Jew or Gentile, in the city of New York.'
 Furthermore, Weed declared that Opdyke, Morris Ketchum and David Dudley Field had forged themselves into the Mariposa Mining Company, a concern organized to put General John C. Frémont's financial affairs in order, and that Opdyke had participated in exactions and extortions levied upon Frémont by this company, which had mulcted the General of no less than $2,600,000."13